CamKem/express-gms-api/docs/errors.md

+# Errors

-# Errors to document based on the error codes in the codebase
+Need to be to document based on the error codes in the codebase

-# Standard Error Responses (4xx and 5xx)
+### Standard Error Responses (4xx and 5xx)
 - BAD_REQUEST: The request was malformed.
 (400)
 - UNAUTHORIZED: The request was unauthorized.
 (401)
 - FORBIDDEN: The request was forbidden.
 (403)